 07712 443735

-Matty leads the day to day running of Brighter Living Partnership, this includes managing the Living Well Sefton team, Social Prescribing team, High Park project team and other staff.
+Joe currently leads the day to day running of Brighter Living Partnership, this includes managing the Living Well Sefton team, High Park project and Community Services.

 joe.mcnulty@brighterliving.org.uk